victorabarros/nsq-service-self-driven/article/README.md

 ## Intro

-On the last years, one of the most popular buzzword in the technology scenarios was **event**: Event sourcing pattern, event-driven programming, domain event pattern, event-driven architecture…
+On the last years, one of the most popular buzzword in the technology scenarios was **event**:
-And already exists tons of good content about these on internet and many tools to apply them.
+Event sourcing pattern, event-driven programming, domain event pattern, event-driven architecture… And already exists tons of good content about these on internet and many tools to apply them.
 Here I'll perform a tutorial to run the full stack of an event system, in less than 70 lines of code, with publisher and consumer using **shell**, **Python** and **Docker/Docker-Compose**.

-Ladies and Gentlemen, I introduce yourselves to **NSQ**, probably the simplest tool that can make your system event-friendly.
+Ladies and Gentlemen, I introduce yourselves to **NSQ**, probably the simplest tool that can make your own system event-friendly.

 ## NSQ